ecdye/zram-config/README.md

 Also if the OverlayFS guys would actually make some official merge/snapshot tools and not just leave it as just enough for Docker that would be massively useful, and if anyone fancies shouting out that call please do.

+This tool is mainly develop and tested against raspbian.
+Alpine support is experimental at this stage. `zram-config` might work on other distributions as well but this is not tested.

 ### COMPATIBILITY WARNING

 The Raspberry Pi 4 8GB model can exhibit issues with zram due to a Linux kernel bug.